Your cat just had kittens, and here comes the question of what to feed these kittens.

 When your kitten is up to eight months to a year old, you can explore regular cat food options.

-At this age, your kitten, which can now be called a fully-grown cat, can ingest solid foods without it being a potential threat to their health.
+At this age, your kitten is now a fully-grown cat and can ingest solid foods without them being a potential threat to their health.

 Foods To Feed Your Kitten At Her Right Age